org-zpr/zpr-demo/README.md

 The demo consists of a container image, some binaries and some configuration files.

-- The container image can be downloaded from GHCR here: (TODO)
+- The container image can be downloaded from GHCR in the [org-zpr packages area](https://github.com/orgs/org-zpr/packages/container/package/zpr-demo%2Fzprdemo).
 - The release binaries are in the [releases area](https://github.com/org-zpr/zpr-demo/releases).
 - The configuration files are in the repo in [release/conf](https://github.com/org-zpr/zpr-demo/tree/main/release/conf).